Baked Italian Sausage with Harvest Grapes and Thyme

 red round grapes, one cut in half, and wood-handled pairing knife, on olivewood cutting board

-A dish well known in years past on central Italy farmers’ tables and vineyards during harvest time, Salsiccia coll’Uva is first mentioned in the Art of Eating Well, by Pellegrino Artusi in 1891.
-Believed to be from the Italian region of Umbria, it is also found in other parts of central Italy, and would not have been surprising to find in other areas where the traditions of growing grapes for wine and raising pigs span thousands of years.
+Traditions: A dish well known in years past on Italian farm tables and vineyards during harvest time, Salsiccia coll’ Uva is first mentioned in the Art of Eating Well, by Pellegrino Artusi in 1891.
+Believed to be from the Italian region of Umbria, it is also found in other parts of central Italy.
+It would not have been surprising to find in other areas as well, where the traditions of growing grapes for wine and raising pigs span thousands of years.

 A Quick Rundown

-This dish comes together quickly and easily.
-It basically involves chopping some celery into large bite size pieces, slicing some onions and throwing them along with the rest of the ingredients together in a pan, and in to the oven to roast.
-Baking Italian sausage in the oven means you can go do other things while the ingredients cook into a delicious meal.
-Another reason it’s a favorite.
+This one-pan dish comes together quickly and easily.
+Italian sausage is cooked in the oven, and basically involves adding some grapes โ€” some whole, some crushed or halved, chopping some celery into large bite-sized pieces, slicing some onions, and throwing them together into a pan along with herbs and olive oil, and then into the oven to roast.
+Baking Italian sausage in the oven means you can go do other things while the ingredients cook into a delicious meal โ€” another reason it’s a favorite.

 Recipe